EPFL-CePro/eXamc/docs/source/modules/statistic/statistics.rst

 Statistics
 ==========

-To view the statistics of the selected exam, use the Statistics section.
+The **Statistics** section displays generated statistics for the selected exam.

+Statistics are available after result data has been imported and statistics have been generated.
+They can be generated from AMC results or from imported result data.

 .. toctree::
    :maxdepth: 4